sagemath/sagewiki_to_gh-2022-10-10/days31.md

 = Sage Days 31: The Sage Notebook =

-June 13-17, 2011 at University of Washington, in conjunction with Sage Education Days 3.
+June 13-17, 2011 at University of Washington in Seattle, in conjunction with [[education3|Sage Education Days 3]].

 == Topics ==